 - Kale Salad with Cranberries

-- Roasted Beet & Carrot Kale Salad
+- Kale Beet Salad

-- Spinach, Orange & Pomegranate Salad
+- Spinach Pomegranate Feta Salad

 Did you make this recipe?
-Scroll down to leave a rating and review!
+Scroll down to leave a star rating and review!

 Ingredients

-- 1 lb green beans washed and trimmed
+- 1 lb green beans, washed and trimmed

 - 1/2 cup sliced almonds

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 2 garlic cloves finely chopped
+- 2 garlic cloves, finely chopped

-- 2 tbsp freshly squeezed orange juice
+- 2 tablespoons freshly squeezed orange juice

 - 1/4 cup dried cranberries

-- 1/2 tbsp orange zest
+- 1/2 tablespoon orange zest

 Instructions